apache/nuttx/configs/b-l475e-iot01a/README.txt

          the UDP test is now fully functional.
 CRC filtering still must be disabled.

+       2017-08-05:  Add the Telnet client problem.
+Verified HC06 tests with no debug output; verified Telnet seessions between two spirit nodes.

+         At this point everything seems functional, but somewhat reliable.
+         Sometimes things seem to initialize in a bad state.

      Test Matrix:
        The following configurations have been tested successfully (with CRC disabled):